MicrosoftDocs/query-docs/query-languages/m/itemexpression-item.md

 ---
 # ItemExpression.Item

 ## About

-An AST node representing the item in an item expression.
+An abstract syntax tree (AST) node representing the item in an item expression.